 6. Launch your bot.

-Octane AI is a chatbot tool that’s specifically built for Shopify stores.
+Octane AI is a chatbot tool that’s specifically built for Shopify stores (it only supports Shopify and Shopify Plus).
 So if your eCommerce store runs on Shopify, this is the tool you should check out.

 1. Head over to Octane AI